Limulo/website-restyle2016/README.md

 ## How to have synthax highlighted

 Use these _liquid_ tags before and after code blocks.
+[Here](http://pygments.org/languages/)'s a list of supported languages.

 ```
 {% highlight c %}